‘In the moment planning’ by Katherine Houghton at Early Years Staffroom and Louise Smith at All Play Matters.

 How often are staff bogged down by endless paperwork, spending more time staring at a tablet than with a child, taking time out of the room to write up observations or to plan for the following week with reams of next steps streaming through their heads?
 How often are children fully engaged in child-led play without an adult hovering to tick off an outcome?
 Are children called out of their play to take part in an activity which really has no meaning to them?

 Sound familiar?
-In the moment planning has been around for years and was how Teachers in Early Years taught before ‘Topic Planning’ and endless assessments and monitoring came into force.
+In the moment planning has been around for years and was how teachers in Early Years taught before ‘Topic Planning’ and endless assessments and monitoring came into force.
 In the moment planning is making its way back into settings and schools in recent years.
 It’s all about completing the planning cycle in the actual moment instead of planning in advance, sound crazy?
-Well it really works, not only does it work the results can be better than pre-planned plans.
+Well it really works, not only does it work, the results can be better than pre-planned plans.
 Other benefits include an enthusiasm for learning and maintaining intrinsic motivation to learn.

 Why do most settings not do it then?
-Ofsted are not allowed to recommend or favor a certain approach and recently said: “It takes very highly skilled practitioners to make it (ITMP) work, they need a deep knowledge of the EYFS” Ofsted inspector, December 2018.
+Ofsted are not allowed to recommend or favor a certain approach to teaching and recently said: “It takes very highly skilled practitioners to make it (ITMP) work, they need a deep knowledge of the EYFS” Ofsted inspector, December 2018.

 Ofsted no longer tell us how to teach, nor what the balance of adult and child-led activities should look like in your setting, so you need to make sure that you adapt your planning to suit your setting.

-Recently I was surprised to find through a poll that few settings follow this approach and wanted to investigate why that was.
+Recently I was surprised to find through a poll that only a few settings follow this approach and wanted to investigate why that was.
 I have also been asked to write a blog about in the moment planning, so with the help of Louise Smith at All Play Matters here it is.
 I hope this helps others to understand this approach better, know why many people don’t do it and how you can try it.

 If you would like to try this approach, here are some steps to properly embed in the moment planning effectively in your setting from Louise Smith at All Play Matters.